Tuan-H-Nguyen/Machine-Learning-Degree-Pi-Orbital/readme.md

 ## Data.

 Data for PAH and thienoacenes that are used in the project can be found in sample_DATA directory.
+They are datasets from ref 1 and 2 in csv format.

 ## Guide
 ### 1. Overall guide